Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI

 \section{Introduction}

 Observations of galaxy clusters enable studies addressing a range of open problems in astrophysics and cosmology.
-The flagship cosmological probe with galaxy clusters is the observed number density as a function of cluster mass and redshift, which has provided competitive constraints on the mean matter density of the Universe $\Omega_{\rm{m}}$, the amplitude of matter density fluctuation $\sigma_8$, the dark energy density $\Omega_{\mathrm{DE}}$, and the dark energy equation-of-state parameter $w$ \citep[][and references therein]{Allen1103.4829} .
+The flagship cosmological probe using galaxy clusters is the observed number density as a function of cluster mass and redshift, which has provided competitive constraints on the mean matter density of the Universe $\Omega_{\rm{m}}$, the amplitude of matter density fluctuation $\sigma_8$, the dark energy density $\Omega_{\mathrm{DE}}$, and the dark energy equation-of-state parameter $w$ \citep[][and references therein]{Allen1103.4829}.
 Moreover, cluster abundance provides information on deviations of gravity from general relativity and on models of inflation \citep{Cataneo2018b, Heneka2018}.
 In combination with observations of the Cosmic Microwave Background (CMB), clusters have delivered competitive constraints on the parameters of the standard cosmological model \citep[e.g.,][]{WTGIV, Planck2018a, Bocquet2019, Costanzi2019, to2020a, des_y3_clusters, erosita_cosmo}.
 Among probes of the large-scale structure of the Universe, galaxy clusters stand out because they can be detected across a broad wavelength range, with each observable offering advantages complementary to its counterparts.
-The primary challenge in measuring the cluster abundance function is determining cluster mass, recognizing that it is the halo mass function, rather than the number of clusters as a function of their observables, that is directly predicted by theory.
-Each cluster observable lies at a distinct point in the space of trade-offs between accuracy and precision of mass proxies at a given wavelength as well as the purity, completeness, and observational feasibility of samples identified via its data.
+The primary challenge in cluster cosmology is measuring cluster mass, which is the key link between cluster abundance and the halo mass function predicted by theory.
+Each cluster observable lies at a distinct point in the space of trade-offs between accuracy and precision on mass at a given wavelength as well as the purity, completeness, and observational feasibility of samples identified via its data.

 The original data used to identify clusters of galaxies -- optical imaging -- has the distinct advantage of enabling readily detecting clusters at all masses \citep{Shapley1933, Abell1957}.
 Moreover, cluster samples determined from optical imaging are produced from the same imaging datasets used for a broad range of cosmological analyses, enabling self-consistency tests and combination of constraints \citep[e.g.,][]{to2020}.
 Additionally, optical imaging provides cluster photometric redshifts ($\sigma_z \sim 0.01$) and weak gravitational lensing measurements to calibrate mean cluster masses \citep{redmapper1, McClintock2019}.
 Optical cluster samples are especially valuable for measuring the clustering of galaxy clusters because of their sensitivity to the lowest mass clusters \citep{mana2013, to2020, to2020a, Park2023, Sunayama2024}.